tomdpb/toms-territory/content/about/about_me.en.md

 - Taught young students how to play the violin.
 - Arranged music to be played with the school orchestra.

+## Spoken Languages

+I'm very interested in languages.
+I've done some research in many languages and scripting systems just out of curiosity.
+To this day I still remember how I learnt to read the Cyrillic alphabet while I was 14 and was supposed to be studying for a maths exam.
+Although I'd love to properly learn many more, the ones I currently speak are:

+- English (native)
+- Portuguese (native)
+- Italian (fluent)
+- German (approximately C1 level)
+- Spanish (conversational)

+## Programming Languages

+I've got different levels of experience with the following languages, and no, I'm not counting simple "Hello World!" programs!

+- Bash/Shell Scripting
+- C++
+- GDScript
+- Go
+- JavaScript
+- Julia
+- LaTeX
+- Python
+- R
+- Rust
+- SQL
+- TypeScript

 ## Miscellaneous Technical Skills